privacore/helppages-findx/en/features/hide-search-terms.md

 # Hide search terms

-You can tell findx not to share your search terms with the sites you click on.
+You can tell findx not to share or not to share your search terms with the sites you vist from the results page.

 To activate this setting: